zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ### Using profiles for the first time

-The first time profiles are used you will be prompted for user name and password for the profile's connection.
-The term password is used loosely to represent all supported authentication secrets like passphrases, passtickets, Multifactor Authentication (MFA) tokens, etc.
+The first time profiles are used, you will be prompted for user name and password for the profile's connection.
+The term password is used loosely to represent all supported authentication secrets like passphrases, passtickets, multi-factor authentication (MFA) tokens, etc.

 ### Updating securely stored credentials

-Securing credentials for v1 profiles and secure fields in the team configuration file are handled by the Zowe Imperative dependency.
 To update securely stored user names and passwords in Zowe Explorer, the user can right click the profile and select **Manage Profile**, then **Update Credentials** from the drop down list.
 This prompts the user for the new credentials and the secure credentials vault is updated.

-### Editing team configuration file
+### Editing the team configuration file

 1. Navigate to the **Side Bar**.
 2. Hover over **DATA SETS**, **USS**, or **JOBS**.
 3. Click the **+** icon.
-4. If team configuration file is in place, the **Edit Team Configuration File** option displays.
+4. If a team configuration file is in place, the **Edit Team Configuration File** option is displayed.
    ![Edit Team Configuration File](/docs/images/ZE-edit-config.png)
    <br /><br />
 5. If only a global or project level config is in place, it opens to be edited.
 If both a global and project level config are in place, the user must select which file to edit.